sneidenfernandes/SQL/HackerRank/readme.md

-Solutions to problems on HackerRank.com
+Solutions to problems on HackerRank.com.
+At the moment, they have not been organised properly.